-Steps that will usually be needed: Using signs and posters to build awareness of good handwashing technique, the need to increase handwashing frequency, avoid touching your face and the need to cough or sneeze into a tissue which is binned safely, or into your arm if a tissue is not available.
-Providing regular reminders and signage to maintain hygiene standards.
+Steps that will usually be needed: Using signs and posters to build awareness of good handwashing technique, the need to increase handwashing frequency, avoid touching your face and to cough or sneeze into a tissue which is binned safely, or into your arm if a tissue is not available.
+Providing regular reminders and signage to maintain personal hygiene standards.
 Providing hand sanitiser in multiple locations in addition to washrooms.
 Setting clear use and cleaning guidance for toilets to ensure they are kept clean and social distancing is achieved as much as possible.
 Enhancing cleaning for busy areas.
-Special care should be taken for cleaning of portable toilets.
 Providing more waste facilities and more frequent rubbish collection.
 Providing hand drying facilities - either paper towels or electrical dryers.

-Keeping the facilities well ventilated, for example by

-fixing doors open where appropriate.
+Keeping the facilities well ventilated, for example by fixing doors open where appropriate.